pawurb/dont_you_count/README.md

 # Don't you count

 [ActiveAdmin](https://github.com/activeadmin/activeadmin) is a great way to boostrap a good looking and customizable admin interface in no time.
-However there are some pererformance issues related to using this tool.
+However there are some performance issues related to using it.

 ## What is it about?